davidgasquez/handbook/content/rationality.md

   5. Develop and implement a plan of action.
 Act on that decision.
   6. Evaluate the solution.
 In order to make better decisions over time, examine the outcomes and the feedback you get.
 The evaluation should be made [without taking account the outcome](https://en.wikipedia.org/wiki/Outcome_bias) since it wasn't known at decission time.
 - Beware of cases where the decision lies in the hands of people who would gain little personally, or lose out personally, if they did what was necessary to help someone else.
 They have no skin in the game and no incentives.
+- You have a plan.
+A time-traveller from the future appears and tells you your plan failed.
+Which part of your plan do you think is the one that fails?
+Fix that part.

 ## Problem Solving